MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/cartes-bancaires/_index.md

     - /payments/methods/credit-and-debit-cards/cartes-bancaires/
 ---

 Cartes Bancaires is a popular Visa-branded credit card in France.
-An additional layer of security is provided by Verified by Visa (Visa's version of [3D Secure](/security-and-legal/payment-regulations/about-3d-secure/)), which requires cardholders to verify their identity.